KonakovBG/PSD-HTML/README.md

 # PSD-HTML
-A webpage created from a PSD using only HTML and CSS.
+A webpage created from a PSD using HTTML, CSS and JS

 ![Optional Text](../master/css/images/screenshot.png)